rokath/trice/examples/ReadMe.md

 - Uninstall existing ARM GCC compilers optionally.
 - Check if $PATH is clean.
-  - In fact you can leave is as it is.
+  - In fact you can leave it as it is.
 - Check if `C_INCLUDE_PATH` is not defined.
   - It would cause issues performing Go tests with CGO.
   - The environment variable `C_INCLUDE_PATH` is needed by Clang, but is set temporarily inside the Makefile.